Post job

 Conducted routine inspection of vehicle and supplies to assure road safety.

-• Arguably the most important personality trait for a driving instructor to have happens to be hand-eye coordination.
-An example from a resume said this about the skill, "drivers of heavy trucks and tractor-trailers must be able to coordinate their legs, hands, and eyes simultaneously so that they will react appropriately to the situation around them and drive the vehicle safely."
-Additionally, other resumes have pointed out that driving instructors can use hand-eye coordination to "educate student drivers on traffic laws and access driving and coordination abilities. "
+Hand-eye coordination.
+One of the key soft skills for a driving instructor to have is hand-eye coordination.
+You can see how this relates to what driving instructors do because "drivers of heavy trucks and tractor-trailers must be able to coordinate their legs, hands, and eyes simultaneously so that they will react appropriately to the situation around them and drive the vehicle safely."
+Additionally, a driving instructor resume shows how driving instructors use hand-eye coordination: "educate student drivers on traffic laws and access driving and coordination abilities. "

-• See the full list of driving instructor skills.
+See the full list of driving instructor skills

 Driving Instructor Resume